 \subsection{Experiments with unstructured perturbations}

-When applying the penalty method ($y=0$) to unstructured perturbations, we observe the following.
-If, for a given value $\varepsilon=\varepsilon_0$ of the regularization parameter, the method converges to a critical point that satisfies the assumptions of Theorem~\ref{thm:specialgradient}, then this point remains critical for all subsequent values of $\varepsilon \leq \varepsilon_0$.
-In practice, we have observed a behavior that is coherent with this analysis.
-Indeed, the method typically requires many iterations for the first value of $\varepsilon$, but then terminates immediately for later values.
+When applying the penalty method ($y=0$) to unstructured perturbations, we observe Theorem~\ref{thm:specialgradient} in practice: If, for a given value $\varepsilon=\varepsilon_0$ of the regularization parameter, the method converges to a critical point that satisfies the assumptions of Theorem~\ref{thm:specialgradient}, then the algorithm terminates immediately for all subsequent values of $\varepsilon \leq \varepsilon_0$.
+The method typically requires many iterations for the first value of $\varepsilon$, but then terminates immediately for later values.

 We first benchmark our method on examples that exist in the literature for unstructured perturbations ($\mathcal{P}=I$); in particular, the article \cite{Russians23} provides some test problems with guaranteed exact solutions.
 We start from~\cite[Example~1]{Russians23}, i.e., the matrix